Reduction of Process Steps via Multiphoton Optics' 3D Direct Laser Writing Technology

 - Complex designs for tissue engineering

 Application Example 1: Tissue Engineering

 Customer Use Case: Scaffolds in 3D mimicking particular geometries are fabricated fast and reliably up to very large scales using Multiphoton Optics’ unique technology and equipment features.
 For the restoration of diseased or damaged tissue, the growth of cells on 3D porous scaffolds for tissue engineering is a promising approach to generate autologous tissue.
 Structure type and size can be simply varied to investigate their influence on primary human microvascular endothelial cells.

 Customer Use Case: Our customer is a global provider of technologies and services for therapeutics.
 Commercially available membrane filters mainly consist of alternating polymer films (Cast Membranes) with statistic microcracks (induced by various methods) or of statistically arranged polymeric fibers (Cellulose).
 Resulting from the statistic distribution, the pore size of a specific filter is not clearly defined but exhibits a certain range which makes the characterization of a filter difficult.

 Multiphoton Optics' Solution: With our micro 3D printing technology and its real 3D capability, the fabrication of a microfilter can be carried out according to a specific design, with controlled pore size and distribution, to meet individual customer requirements.

 Application Example 3: Endoscope lenses

-Multiphoton Optics' solution: Thanks to its print-on-device capability and to its ability to fabricate complex structures in a single process step, Multiphoton Optics' technology enables the fabrication of miniaturized optical elements directly on the tip of a fiber.
+Multiphoton Optics' solution: Thanks to its print-on-device capability, Multiphoton Optics' technology enables the fabrication of miniaturized optical elements directly on the tip of a fiber.